gearglow/ReptiliaWithATwist/The List.md

 All through Charms she turned the idea over in her head.
 They were starting Summoning Charms, which as a staple combat spell Elysia knew backwards, forwards, upside-down, and wandless, so she was left with quite a bit of time to think.
 Eventually, she dropped into Elysium to talk with her parents about it.

-"Padfoot and I were quite the hell-raisers back in school," James said when she asked.
+"Padfoot and I were quite the hellions back in school," James said when she asked.
 "Those dragonhide boots and jackets were ours, actually.
 You've got mine, and Robbie's got Padfoot's.
 So that's a good start right there."

 "They really do go with almost everything," Lily agreed.